terms4fairskills/FAIRterminology/CONTRIBUTING.md

 ### How to add a new term

-If you have never editted this ontology before, first follow a [general tutorial](https://oboacademy.github.io/obook/lesson/contributing-to-obo-ontologies)
+If you have never edited this ontology before, first follow a [general tutorial](https://oboacademy.github.io/obook/lesson/contributing-to-obo-ontologies)

 **Process**: